 That’s not to say you should stop exercising completely, as more gentle activities like yoga and swimming are good ways to stay in shape while you recover (plus they can reduce stress, too).
 Just be careful to listen to your body!

 When your stress response is constantly activated, the chemicals your body produces because of this lead to chronic inflammation – and this causes health problems (10).

-Supplements like curcumin can be a good way to decrease inflammation (11).
+Supplements like curcumin (derived from turmeric) can be a good way to decrease inflammation (11).

 And so can adding more inflammation-fighting foods to your diet, like salmon – which is rich in inflammation-fighting omega-3 fatty acids (12), and broccoli – which is full of antioxidants and anti-inflammatory compounds (13).